There are two

 Move Selected Pixels

-This tool allows the user to move, rotate and scale the pixels that are under the current selection.
+This tool allows the user to move, rotate and scale the actual pixels that are in the active layer or under selection.
 If no selection is active, the tool moves the entire active layer.

 This tool allows the user to move, rotate, and scale the selection outline.
 This does not change any pixels on the active layer.
 This is useful when refining the bounds of a selection.